-The success of your HME revenue cycle depends on the success of your front and back offices.
-We have already discussed the steps involved in managing your front office.
+Your HME revenue cycle thrives on the success of your front and back offices.
+We recently discussed the steps involved in managing your front office.
 Now, it is time to understand the rest.

-Cash posting is the process of applying payments, adjustments, and denials to line items in A/R. Most posting occurs through auto-posting, which uploads an electronic remittance notice (ERN) into the billing system and applies payments to line items.
+Cash posting applies payments, adjustments, and denials to line items in A/R. Most posting occurs through auto-posting, which uploads an electronic remittance notice into the billing system and applies payments to line items.

-A/R management is the process of managing a firm’s A/R balances, primarily those that have billed, but show no front-end rejections or denials.
-Like denials, you will place A/R due for follow-up in the work queue and prioritize it based on timely filing and high-to-low balances.
+A/R management involves handling a firm’s A/R balances, usually those that have billed, but show no front-end rejections or denials.
+You will place A/R due for follow-up in the work queue and prioritize it based on timely filing and high-to-low balances.